 The Camera object is used to display the objects in your scene.
 Each effect requires at least one Camera to render out the scene.
 The Camera will also render everything in the selected Layer to the Render Texture.
 A project is able to have multiple objects rendered on different layers.

-You can add a Camera object by selecting the +Add object > Scene > Camera from the Hierarchy panel.
-You can watch your scene render in the Preview window.
+You can add a Camera object by selecting the Add button [+] > Scene > Camera in the Hierarchy panel.
+You can watch your scene render in the Preview panel.

 Perspective Camera (3D) and Orthographic Camera (2D)

-An Orthographic (2D) camera displays objects in a virtual world in two dimensions, making your scene appear flattened.
-To configure the camera to be a 2D camera, select the Camera object in the Hierarchy panel.
-Then change Camera Type to Orthographic in the Inspector panel under the Camera component, .
+An orthographic (2D) camera displays objects in a virtual world in two dimensions, making your scene appear flattened.
+To configure a 2D camera, select the Camera object in the Hierarchy panel.
+Then under the Camera component, change Camera Type to Orthographic in the Inspector panel.

 Move Your Camera in a 3D Scene